Samsung/tizen-docs/docs/application/web/guides/cordova/events.md

 }
 ```

-## Handling Pause and Resume Events
+## Handle pause and resume events

 The pause event signals that the application is put into the background.
 This happens typically when the screen is being locked or when the user switches to a different application.
 The resume event signals that the application returns from the background to the foreground.

 To handle the `pause` and `resume` events:

-1. Define the event handlers for the `pause` and `resume` events:
+1. Define the event handlers for the `pause` and `resume` events, follow these steps:

    ```
    function onPause() {